Before the Wedding

 I am a full time licensed photographer who works on location.
 I work all over the state of Florida and across the USA.

 Your wedding is one of the most important days of your life.
 Five or ten years down the road, the pictures you have will remind you of the cherished memories of that day.
 Did the photographer capture emotional moments between the bride and groom?
-Did they make you look beautiful and amazing?
 Did they know when and where to stand at the right time to get those moments, and how to instruct you?
 Do they know how to do the job without getting the way of other vendors and how to anticipate the flow of a wedding?
 It’s a craft that takes hard work and time to learn, and most professionals even go through a training period with established studios.
 This is the kind of skill and dedication that you deserve during your wedding.

 After a consultation a 50% retainer is required to lock in your date.
 The remaining fee is due 15 days before the wedding day.
 You may make several small payments over time or one final payment the week before the wedding.
 Payments must be completed before the wedding date.